adamthewilliam/dotnet9-webapi-scalar-swagger-demo/README.md

 *   **.NET 9:** Built using the latest .NET runtime.
 *   **Swagger/OpenAPI:** Uses Swashbuckle.AspNetCore to automatically generate an OpenAPI (Swagger) specification from your API's code.
 *   **Scalar UI:** Integrates Scalar UI to provide a visually appealing and interactive documentation experience, rendering the Swagger specification in a clean, modern interface.
+Leverages custom extension methods for cleaner configuration.

 ## Key Components

+*   **`Dotnet9.WebApi.Scalar.Swagger.Demo.sln`:** The .NET solution file.
-*   **`Alertu.ScalarSwagger.Api.csproj`:** The .NET project file.
+*   **`Dotnet9.WebApi.Scalar.Swagger.Demo.csproj`:** The .NET project file.
 *   **`Controllers/`:** Contains the API controllers with decorated actions that Swagger uses to generate the OpenAPI specification.
 Pay attention to the use of `[ProducesResponseType]` attributes to provide detailed information about the API responses.
 *   **`Contracts/Requests/` & `Contracts/Responses/`:** Defines the request and response DTOs (Data Transfer Objects) used by the API.
-*   **`Program.cs`:**  Configures Swagger and Scalar UI within the application's pipeline.
-This is where you'll find the settings for the `swagger.json` endpoint and the Scalar UI middleware.
+*   **`Extensions/OpenApiConfigurationExtensions.cs`:** Contains extension methods for configuring both Swagger and Scalar UI, promoting a cleaner `Program.cs` file.
+*   **`Program.cs`:**  Calls the extension methods from `OpenApiConfigurationExtensions.cs` to configure Swagger and Scalar UI.
 *   **`Swagger.json`:** The generated OpenAPI specification file.
 This file describes your API's endpoints, request/response schemas, and other metadata.
-It is generated on build.
+It is dynamically generated at runtime.
 *   **.config/dotnet-tools.json:** Lists the tools that are local to your project.
 *   **`.gitignore`:** Specifies intentionally untracked files that Git should ignore.